bt3gl/building_blog/content/forensics-300-csaw-ctf-2014.md

 Let's continue our search.
 If we look  inside each of the tables we find:

 * The URL for the [blog], which doesn't render.
-However, in the source code there is a commented link that leads to a [cute website].
+However, in the source code, there is a commented link that leads to a [cute website].
 Nothing else.

 * Oh, wait!
 We found a hashed password!
 ![cyber](http://i.imgur.com/FiQONze.png)